-This weekend Brian and I decided to take an impromptu trip to the Jerome, Clarkdale and Cottonwood to go to the Verde Valley Wine Trail.
+Recently we took a trip to the Jerome, Clarkdale, and Cottonwood to go to the Verde Valley Wine Trail.
 I learned about the wine trail when I did a search for local wineries http://www.vvwinetrail.com/.
 I found that there were 4 wineries and 8 tasting rooms in the area.
 We weren’t sure which to go to first so we decided to walk in the downtown Cottonwood area since we hadn’t done it before.

-While in Cottonwood, we visited a few boutiques and a few antique stores.
+While in Cottonwood, we visited a few boutiques and antique stores.

 We only visited one tasting room, if we had more time I would have loved to have seen a winery but we will be going back.